Interested? Subscribe to Email notification

 Top Posts and Pages

-Tag CloudAmerica animals astronomy bioethics biology citizenship civilization of love culture death emotions environmental issues evolution exobiology exoplanets extraterrestrial intelligence faith faith and works family genetics geology getting a grip God health history holidays hope immigrants Jesus last things legitimate defense life issues love medicine mental health planets politics reason science sin social justice space exploration stewardship technology tolerance truth
+Tag CloudAmerica animals astronomy Bible biology citizenship civilization of love cosmology culture emotions environmental issues evolution exobiology exoplanets extraterrestrial intelligence faith faith and works genetics getting a grip God health history holidays hope immigrants Jesus last things legitimate defense life issues love medicine mental health planets politics reason science SETI sin social justice Solar planets space exploration stewardship technology tolerance truth

 Tag Archives: social justice

 A vehicular homicide case near the intersection of Fourth and Water streets in Charlottesville, Virginia, is international news.
 I regret the loss of life, particularly since the driver apparently intended to harm or kill the victims.
 I’ll get back to … Continue reading →